Arpit9110/SY0_701/Domain_13.md

  Technology: It is done by assessing the current technology resources and their usage.
 By predict future technology demands, by considering these forecast scalability and potential investments are done in new technology.
 For example : Ensuring an e-commerce platform can handle traffic spikes.

  Infrastructure: In this planning for physical spaces and utilities to support operations.
-It also includes office spaces, data centers, and more.
-It is done to optimiza space and power consumption.
-For example: Data center capacity planning for server installations.
+It also includes office spaces, data centres, and more.
+It is done to optimize space and power consumption.
+For example: Data centre capacity planning for server installations.

- Processes: In this plnning the business process is optimized fro varying demand levels.
+ Processes: In this planning the business process is optimized for varying demand levels.
 It is done to streamline the workflows, improve efficiently and consider outsourcing.
 For Example: Automating employee onboarding to handle high demand.

 ### Powering Data Center